 Cast care: Do's and don'ts

 If your child breaks a bone, a cast can help support and protect the injury as it heals.
-Without proper care, however, a cast can't do its job.
-Understand the basics of cast care.
+But a cast can't do its job without proper care.
+Find out more about the basics of cast care.

 What are the different types of casts?